Why

 the best private tutors were distinguished for their

-students whose situations were too difficult or complex for
+succeeding with students whose situations were too

-assisting with learning differences or disabilities,
+for learning differences or disabilities, personal

-enduring, broad-based academic and personal achievement.
+enduring, broad-based academic and personal fulfillment.

 What's